ashishjain-repo/vue3.0/README.md

 Components are the individual parts that make up a view.
 A view can consist of multiple components working together to present information and allow user interactions.

 ## Navbar.vue
 We are creating `Navbar.vue` in the components folder because we will be using Navbar in multiple pages.
 When we are working inside the src folder we can use `import something from '@/assests/'` something like this to import from the src folder instead of using regular paths.
 So for this component we wrote the template and we imported logo from assets and bind it to the navbar src attribute.
-After than we simply imported in the App.vue, here is the code: -
+After than we simply imported in the App.vue and we used the component with self-closing tag, here is the code: -
 - Navbar.vue
 ```
 <script setup>